rfong/zine-layout/README.md

-This script generates zine print layouts that are meant to be folded from A4 paper.
+This script generates zine print layouts that are meant to be folded from double-sided A4 paper.
 I wrote it to streamline the A7 size [zines](https://distractibility.github.io) I sometimes make at home.

 # Environment
 Requires Python 3.